Migrating from OpenAI API to Anthropic API

 Pricing Impact

 Pricing depends heavily on which models you're comparing.
-Here are the most common matchups as of March 2026:
+Both providers have updated their lineups since early 2026 - OpenAI's current flagship family is the GPT-5.4 series.
+Here are the most common matchups as of April 2026:

 Use CaseOpenAI ModelPrice (in/out per 1M tokens)Claude ModelPrice (in/out per 1M tokens)